 Also, debt can have a negative impact on mental wellbeing, so make sure your teenage student knows how to manage their money and budget for the rest of the term.
 At this time of year there are SO many banks offering student overdrafts and rewards for opening accounts (something I know all too well about) and it is so tempting to use student credit when it’s right there.
-Research by Know Your Money on the psychology of debt shows that 41% of those surveyed feel that the stress of debt repayments is causing their mental health to deteriorate.
+Research on the psychology of debt shows that 41% of those surveyed feel that the stress of debt repayments is causing their mental health to deteriorate.
 Students don’t need that kind of problem on top of their studies so talk to them about money asap.

 ENCOURAGE THEM TO LOOK AFTER EACH OTHER

 The number of students that live with a mental health issue is growing.
 Whether it’s anxiety, depression, or isolation, mental health is something that should always be spoken about.
 Make sure your teen knows how something as simple as asking a fellow student if they’re okay can make a huge difference.
 And in addition, if they ever find themselves struggling encourage them to either reach out to you, a fellow student or their GP.
 With yesterday being World Mental Health Day, there’s no better time to talk to your teen to make sure all is well.